Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Since a Holy Souls student represents the school at all times, both on and off campus, it should be understood that any conduct which brings discredit to the student or to the reputation of Holy Souls School and its community may result in disciplinary action by the school.

 The purpose of the athletic program at Holy Souls is to provide an opportunity for all interested students to learn good sportsmanship, teamwork, and to learn and improve in basic skills of the sport.
 The Athletic Department will strive to encourage the active participation and individual efforts of each student, regardless of skill level.
-As a result of participating in the sport, the student athlete should develop a respect for authority (coaches, referees, parents) and a respect for others (teammates and opposing teams.)
-The Athletic Department hopes that each individual will develop self-confidence, increase in self-esteem, and have fun.
+As a result of participating in the sport, the student-athlete should develop a respect for authority (coaches, referees, parents) and a respect for others (teammates and opposing teams.)
+Our disciplinary policy is extended to all sporting events.
+Therefore, consequences for inappropriate conduct can be applied to both school and sporting events.
+The Athletic Department hopes that each individual will develop self-confidence, improve personal skills, and have fun.

 - Submit in writing.

-- If immediate attention is necessary, school administration takes action.
+- If immediate attention is necessary, the school administration takes action.